Outdoor Products Need to be Rooted in Both Science and Experience

 There are so many brands playing in the space, and all claim to offer great performance.

-In the lab, we can scientifically measure and compare critical attributes like water resistance, breathability, abrasion resistance, etc. But while a higher waterproof rating may sound like it will keep you dry, what about the impact that material may have on the interior microclimate of your garment if the membrane traps your perspiration?
+In the lab, we can scientifically measure and compare critical attributes like water resistance, breathability, abrasion resistance, etc. But while a higher waterproof rating may sound like it will keep you dry, what about the impact that material may have on the interior microclimate of your garment?
+What if the membrane traps your perspiration?
 And how will that situation impact the feeling of “dry”?

 In this type of scenario, you may believe you’re heading in the product development direction of optimized weather protection and associated comfort – but without product testing in the field, you may be going down the wrong path.

 At first glance, the idea makes total sense.
-Take a solid pair of untreated hiking pants and make them more water resistant by adding a water-resistant finish.
+Take a solid pair of untreated hiking pants and make them more water-resistant by adding a water-resistant finish.

 The results were surprising.

 Sometimes, finding out your idea isn’t that great is a really great thing.
-And there are two critical steps to arriving at that result; lab testing and field testing.
+There are two critical steps to arriving at that result; lab testing and field testing.
 While water resistance and breathability ratings may tell one part of the story, the on-customer product experience may tell another.
 Through field testing, this particular brand was able to avoid disrupting the trusted performance of a key item.

 For Complete Product Testing, Lab Testing Must be Combined with Field Testing